What is Data Security?

 - Data Encryption – converting the data into a code that cannot be easily read without a key that unlocks it.

-- Data Masking – masking certain areas of data so personnel without the required authorization cannot look at it.
+- Data Masking – masking certain data areas so personnel without the required authorization cannot look at it.

 - Data Erasure – ensuring that no longer used data is completely removed and cannot be recovered by unauthorized people.